RediSearch/RediSearch/docs/Extensions.md

 ### RSDocumentMetadata

-This is an object describing global information, unrelated to the current query, about the document being evaluated by the scoring function.
+This is an object describing global information (unrelated to the current query) about the document being evaluated by the scoring function.

 ## Example Query Expander

-This example query expander expands each token with the the term foo:
+This example query expander expands each token with the the term "foo":

 ```c
 #include <redisearch.h> //must be in the include path